-□ Prerequisites: RTH 071 concurrent enrollment in RTH 073, 086 and 091.
-Students are introduced to the study of humidity/aerosol therapy and all of the clinical indications for such therapy.
+□ Prerequisites: RTH 071, 082 and concurrent enrollment in RTH 073, 086 and 091.

+Students are introduced to the study of basic respiratory care.
+Therapeutics and all of the equipment utilized and the indications for such therapy.
 Also covered are methods and principles of cardiopulmonary resuscitation and monitoring of the critically ill patient.